stomp/stomp-spec/src/stomp-specification-1.1.md

 If the client receives repeated frame header entries, only the first header entry SHOULD be used as the value of header entry.
-Subsequent values are only use to maintain a history of state changes of the header.
+Subsequent values are only used to maintain a history of state changes of the header.
 For example, if the client receives:

     MESSAGE